-December 31, 2017
+\$ 3 \$ 3 \$ 796 -

-Fair Value Level 1 Level 2 Level 3
+Fair Value ] Level 1 Level 2

-Cash \$ 3 \$ 3 \$ \$
+Cash \$ 3 \$ 3 \$

+Commingled bond funds (a) 796 796

-Commingled equity funds ^(a) 2,368 2,368
+Commingled equity funds (a) 2,368 2,368

-Corporate debt securities ^(b) 1 1

-Commingled bond funds ^(a) 795 795

-Collective trust funds ^(c) 68 68
+Collective trust funds (b) 68 - 68

-Total investment assets 3,235 \$ 3 \$ 3,232 \$
+Total investment assets 3,235 \$ 3 \$ 3,232

-Accrued investment income and other receivables ^(d) 34
+Accrued investment income and other receivables 34

-Investments measured at net asset value (e) 4
+Investments measured at net asset value (c) 4

 Fair value of plan assets \$ 3,273

-- (a) Commingled funds primarily include global equity index, corporate bond, and U.S. treasury securities.
-The funds are valued using the net asset value provided by the administrator of the fund.
-The fair value of each fund is based on the fair value of securities in the portfolio, which represents the amount that the fund might reasonably expect to receive for the securities upon a sale, less liabilities, and then divided by the number of units outstanding.
-These funds are valued using observable inputs on either a daily or weekly basis and the resulting value serves as a basis for current transactions. - (b) Corporate debt securities are valued based on observable prices from the new issue market, benchmark quotes, secondary trading and dealer quotes.
-An option adjusted spread model is incorporated to adjust spreads of issues that have early redemption features and final spreads are added to the U.S. Treasury curve. - (c) Collective trust funds primarily consist of short-term investment strategies comprised of instruments issued or fully guaranteed by the U.S. government and/or its agencies and are valued using the net asset value provided by the administrator of the fund.
-The net asset value is based on the readily determinable value of the underlying assets owned by the fund, less liabilities, and then divided by the number of units outstanding. - (d) Accrued investment income includes dividends and interest receivable. - (e) Certain investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
-These investments primarily consist of hedge funds, which includes hard to value or illiquid securities.
-The fair value of each fund is based on the fair value of assets in the portfolio, which represents the amount that the fund might reasonably expect to receive for the assets upon a sale, less liabilities, and then divided by the number of units outstanding.
-Certain hedge funds report net asset value per share on a quarter lag.
-Shares of the funds are not redeemable and the underlying assets are anticipated to be liquidated and distributed to investors in the near term.
-There are no material unfunded commitments with respect to these investments.
-The fair value amounts presented in this table are intended to permit the reconciliation of the fair value hierarchy to the total fair value of plan assets discussed throughout this footnote.
+- (a) Commingled funds include bond funds with corporate and U.S. treasury debt securities and equity funds with global equity index, infrastructure and real estate securities that have a readily determinable fair value and are valued using the net assets provided by the administrator of the fund.
+The value of each fund is based on the fair value of underlying securities in the portfolio, which represents the amount that the fund might reasonably expect to receive for the securities upon a sale, less liabilities, and then divided by the number of units outstanding.
+Equity securities within the funds are valued using observable inputs on either a daily or weekly basis and the resulting per share value serves as a basis for current redemption value.
+Debt securities within the funds are valued based on observable prices from the new issue market, benchmark quotes, secondary trading and dealer quotes. - (b) Collective trust funds consist of short-term investment strategies comprised of instruments issued or fully guaranteed by the U.S. government and/or its agencies and multi-strategy funds, which are valued using the net assets provided by the administrator of the fund.
+The value of each fund is based on the readily determinable fair value of the underlying assets owned by the fund, less liabilities, and then divided by the number of units outstanding. - (c) As a practical expedient, certain investment classes which hold securities that are not readily available for redemption and are measured at fair value using the net asset value ("NAV") per share (or its equivalent) have not been classified in the fair value hierarchy.